Annual Septic Compliance Inspection

 What is an annual septic compliance inspection?

-An annual septic compliance inspection is a certified evaluation of your entire on site wastewater treatment system.
+An annual septic compliance inspection is a certified evaluation of your entire on site wastewater treatment system designed to keep your property in compliance.
 A licensed inspector opens the septic tank, measures sludge and scum layers, checks baffles and effluent filters, assesses the drain field, tests mechanical components, and documents everything in a formal inspection report.
 The goal is to verify that your sewage disposal system meets local health department standards and remains in compliant, functional condition.

 When should I schedule my annual septic compliance inspection?